-Although Frida Kahlo died more than 60 years ago her work and life is still inspiring artists from all over the world.
-Her free spirit makes her a figurehead of feminism even today.
+Although Frida Kahlo died in the 1950’s her work and life are still inspiring artists from all over the world.
+Frida’s free spirit makes her a figurehead of feminism even today.
 Her tormented life story makes that her art touches so many people still.
-Not only artists or musicians, take for example bands as Florence and the machine and Coldplay who name her as inspiration source, but also people from a totally different background are moved by this Mexican surrealist painter.
+Not only artists or musicians, take for example bands as Florence and the machine and Coldplay who praise her as an inspiration, but also people from a totally different background are moved by this Mexican surrealist painter.

-Commemorating Frida – last Friday was her 111th birthday and coming Friday it’s 62 years ago she died – this weekend opened the beautiful group show ‘World of Frida’ at the Bedford Gallery in Walnut Creek, California.
+Commemorating Frida – last Friday was her 111th birthday and coming Friday it’s on the day 62 years ago she died – this weekend opened the inspiring group show ‘World of Frida’ at the Bedford Gallery in Walnut Creek, California.
 Bringing together 150 artists, through a combination of a juried open call and invitation.
-What stands out is the large amount of portraits of Kahlo, what comes as no surprise when you realize that of the 143 paintings of Frida Kahlo that still remain 55 of them are self portraits.
+What stands out is the large amount of portraits of Kahlo, what comes as no surprise actually considering that of the 143 paintings of Frida Kahlo that remain 55 of them are self portraits.
+As well can her presence be defined as a work on its own.
 The in total 450 submissions for ‘World of Frida’ were juried by fine artist, illustrator and author Lisa Congdon and Rebecca Gomez, curator of exhibitions and programs at the Mexic-Arte Museum in Austin.

 ‘World of Frida’ runs from July 8 to September 16, 2018 at the Bedford Gallery, CA.

 Misty Segura-Bowers – water color painting, 6 x 6 inches (2017).